-Prerequisite: Admission to the program.
+Prerequisite: Admission to the program or permission of the instructor.
 Exploration of the use of sociology on both the micro and macro levels.
 Special emphasis is placed on the use of sociological theory and methods to work with clients, organizations, and communities as well as the ethical concerns raised by working with people.